craftcms/feed-me/README.md

+# Feed Me 2.0 - Updates

+We're hard at work on the next version of Feed Me, with a massive amount of updates, fixes and improvements.
+Stay tuned to the [2.0 branch](https://github.com/engram-design/FeedMe/blob/2.0.0) for the beta.

 # Feed Me

 Feed Me is a Craft plugin to make it easy to import entries and entry data from XML, RSS, ATOM or JSON feeds.
 Feeds can be setup as a task in Craft's Control Panel, or called on-demand for use in your twig templates.